-The Town and Country Planning (Use Classes) Order 1987 puts uses of land and buildings into various categories known as “Use Classes”.
+The Town and Country Planning (Use Classes) Order 1987 puts uses of land and buildings into various categories known as “use classes”.
 The categories give an indication of the types of use which may fall within each use class.
 There are four main categories:

-A further regulation, the Town and Country Planning (General Permitted Development) (England) Order 2015 grants what are called “permitted development rights”.
-Permitted development rights are basically a right to develop without the need to apply for planning permission.
-See Library briefing paper, Permitted development rights for further information.
-Under the 2015 Order planning permission is not needed for changes in use of buildings within each subclass and for certain changes of use between some of the classes.
+A further regulation, the Town and Country Planning (General Permitted Development) (England) Order 2015 (the 2015 Order) grants what are called “permitted development rights” (PDRs).
+PDRs are a right to develop without the need to apply for planning permission, although in some cases “prior approval” may be needed.
+Under the 2015 Order, planning permission is not needed for changes in use of buildings within each subclass and for certain changes of use between some of the classes.

-In some circumstances local planning authorities can suspend permitted development rights in their area, under Article 4 of the Town and Country Planning (General Permitted Development) (England) Order 2015.
+In some circumstances, local planning authorities can suspend PDRs in their area, under Article 4 of the 2015 Order.

 Commons Briefing papers SN01301